 Any type of tattoo, from the photorealistic effect of realism tattoos to the bold, old-school look of traditional tattoos, tells a story about you.
 So a lot of the ink you’ve got will signify a lot of things, but most will likely convey your ability for survival — your strength.

-Although no large-scale study indicates the correlation between mental health and getting a tattoo, it does affect your well-being.
+Although no large-scale study indicates a correlation between mental health and getting a tattoo, it does affect your well-being.

 How does getting an anxiety tattoo help you deal with anxiety?